akshaysangave/HealthMetrix-Diabetes-Insights-and-Analysis/README.md

 ## Key steps involved in data processing:

-1. Data Cleaning: Removal of duplicate records, handling missing values, and correcting inconsistent data entries.
+**1. Data Cleaning:** Removal of duplicate records, handling missing values, and correcting inconsistent data entries.
-2. Data Transformation: Calculating derived metrics such as the percentage of patients with controlled diabetes, average BMI, and others.
+**2. Data Transformation:** Calculating derived metrics such as the percentage of patients with controlled diabetes, average BMI, and others.
-3. Data Validation: Ensuring the accuracy and validity of the data before analysis.
+**3. Data Validation:** Ensuring the accuracy and validity of the data before analysis.

 ## Analysis and Visualization